judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 >
 >Supplementary / Optional: Watch Ryan Mitchell’s DEF CON 23 talk “[Separating Bots from the Humans](https://www.youtube.com/watch?v=PADKIdSPOsc).”
 I suggest watching this video if you really want to get into scraping complex web pages.
 If the material we have covered so far is all new to you, this video may be a bit too advanced, but it’s still worth watching.

-## Session 7: PARSING DOCUMENTS AND CLEANNG 'DIRTY' DATA
+## Session 7: PARSING DOCUMENTS AND CLEANING 'DIRTY' DATA
 By the end of this class, you should be able to (1) parse data from documents rather than web pages, and (2) clean up messy unstructured data from web pages and documents.

 >Chapter 6 “Reading Documents” from Web Scraping with Python